paulipa/sico-wiki/joinus.md

 - For chinese corporations join channel `Sico Public ZH`
 - For korean corporations join channel `Sico Public KO`

-Follow the information in the pinned message in each channel to proceed to join the corporation of your choise.
+Follow the information in the pinned message in each channel to proceed to join the corporation of your choice.

 # Joining coalition as a corporation
 If you are seeking to join the coalition as a corporation please refer to the coalition rules and the requirements for different types of coalition corporations in here: [Requirements for coalition corporations](/community/rules#requirements-for-all-coalition-members)